gsidhu/buzee-tauri/logbook.md

 # Logbook

+- Sync status is updated in the database each time it runs or app loads.
+Frontend also asks for sync status on each mount.
+- Filetypes, user preferences and app data are now stored in the database.
+Declared new types/structs for filetypes.
+Next step: allow user to modify the filetypes and categories.
+- Calling all SQLite PRAGMAS on each `establish_connection` call.
+Switched to WAL mode instead of journal.
+Hopefully this does not cause any database lock errors.
 - Clearly segregating query into an object and generating the SQL query accordingly.
 Heavy robustness.
 - Disabled OS spell check in the search bar because it kept making quotation marks weird.
 Will handle it through suggested search keywords later.
 - Search is a lot more robust now.
 Negative-only queries are allowed.
 The placement of <query> <negative_query> <time> doesn't matter.